Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 SFMG Wealth Advisors Background

 SFMG provides its clients with financial planning, wealth management and investment advisory services.
-Financial planning services span a variety of topics and may include estate planning, retirement and anything else a client needs guidance on.
+Financial planning services span a variety of topics and may include estate planning, retirement and other needs.

 SFMG Wealth Advisors Investment Strategy

-SFMG, like many other financial advisory firms that do investment management, tailors its investment strategies to the individuals needs of clients.
+SFMG, like many other financial advisory firms that offer investment management services, tailors its investment strategies to the individuals needs of clients.
 Clients are permitted to place restrictions on the management of their money.
 Advisors also work with clients to determine their specific goals and objectives when it comes to investing.
 A large element of this process is determining risk tolerance.

 SFMG looks to centralize their investment decision making process among its advisors and its investment team.
 Advisors do not look to time the market, instead focusing on long-term investing.
 Specific investment include stocks, bonds, cash, mutual funds, exchange-traded funds (ETFs), private equity, real estate, commodities, hedge funds and third-party subadvisors.